stlartworks/stlartworks.github.io/enterprise.md

 ---

-ArtWorks takes commissions to make public and private art through our Bloomworks and Boomerang Press/Media programs.
-Between these two programs we have been commissioned by:
+ArtWorks takes commissions to make public and private art through ArtWorks Enterprises (AWE).
+There are three divisions of AWE, including Boomerang Press/Media, BloomWorks and BoomerRacks.
+Through these social enterprises, we have been commissioned by:

 - MSD
 - St. Louis Cardinals